unawe/gender_science_edu/README.md

-# gender_science_edu
-Gender Stereotypes in Science Education Resources: A Visual Content Analysis
+# Gender Stereotypes in Science Education Resources: A Visual Content Analysis
+## Gender Stereotypes in Education

+Data files for aricle: